mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 #### Options

 FFriend or Foe HUD (TL11)riend or Foe HUD (TL 11 ) Several tiny scanners and cameras implanted in the armor keep track of registered friendly transponders (the suit comes with 100 transponders) and marks targets without transponders as enemies.
-This information shows up on a visor- based HUD, allowing the wearer to know the exact location of allies and enemies with his line of sight or up to a kilometer away, whichever is greater, giving a +1 DM bonus to any Tactics throws.
+This information shows up on a visor-based HUD, allowing the wearer to know the exact location of allies and enemies with his line of sight or up to a kilometer away, whichever is greater, giving a +1 DM bonus to any Tactics throws.
 Friend or Foe HUD costs Cr 4,000.
 Additional transponders cost Cr